hapi-robo/temi-guide/docs/README.md

 On Windows, install using the Windows installer provided on [www.python.org](https://www.python.org/).
 Avoid using the version of Python available from Windows Marketplace.

-### Bash Terminal
-If you are on Windows, it is recommend that you install a linux terminal like [Git BASH](https://gitforwindows.org/).

 ## Setup
 ### Linux